-If you had already been looking for a job for a while before the coronavirus outbreak, you may be finding it hard to keep motivated and understand how much the labour market has changed.
+Whether you’d been been looking for a job for a while before the coronavirus outbreak, or are going through redundancy, you may be finding it hard to keep motivated and understand how much the labour market has changed.

 These feelings are totally natural, and you definitely won’t be alone.
 The good news is there are still plenty of businesses looking for people to join them.